vivek80801/studentApp/.github/PULL_REQUEST_TEMPLATE.md

 ## Description 📜

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context. <br>
+Please include a summary of the change and the issue is fixed.<br>
 Resolves #<issue_number_here>